agreen757/canjs/Readme.md

 Canjs is a client-side MVC framework that I am using as the frontend to a simple Twitter polling application.

-    clone the repository
+    Clone the repository
-    cd into the directory
+    Update the twit module developer keys
     npm install
     grunt start